 ALPINE, Calif.
-(KGTV) - An East County woman who became a Good Samaritan in the West Fire will have payback this month from the community after a bad accident.
+(KGTV) - An East County woman who became a Good Samaritan in the West Fire will have payback this weekend from the community after a bad accident.

 A fundraising event is being planned for Cat Davenport, whose horse fell on her in October.
 Davenport was riding in Alpine when her horse lost his footing and landed on her, according to her friend Alanna Light.
 A groundskeeper saw what happened and ran to help.